 - All types of mutual funds are basically managed by Portfolio managers.

-- They also reduce or remove risk associated with the securities through diversified investments, lower investment costs and operating costs.
+- They also reduce or remove the risk associated with the securities through diversified investments, lower investment costs, and operating costs.

 - Yet the fundamental difference remains, that the open-ended fund has unlimited shares that can be issued by the fund.

 Open-ended funds are more liquid than their counterparts, while they’re not traded on an exchange like the latter.
-Even the pricing with regard to NAV differs in the two, the former adhering to the same whereas the latter provides for certain discounts based on the supply and demand.
+Even the pricing about NAV differs in the two, the former adhering to the same whereas the latter provides for certain discounts based on the supply and demand.

 Open-ended mutual funds Benefits

 The feature of redeeming your shares is readily available in Open-ended funds, thus making it highly liquid as compared to other terms of investments.
 After following the process of selling your shares, you can easily get the relevant amount in a matter of a few days.